 Don’t retweet or follow them.

 This is one of those pictures, it claims to show the world’s first video game.

-Using an modern re-enactment on an 1970s computer to illustrate an 1950s game without mentioning it is a bit iffy, but ‘Tennis for two’ is also not the world’s first computer game.
+Using an modern re-enactment on an 1970s computer to illustrate an 1950s game without mentioning it is a bit iffy, but even so, ‘Tennis for two’ is not even the world’s first video game.

 The game can claim a few firsts, for instance it may be the first game purely designed for fun, not as a demonstration, research, etc.

 As with everything, it all depends a bit on your definition of video game and to make things even trickier, the definition seems to have changed over the decades and continues to evolve.

 The definition I’m using defines a video game as a game that is played with a computer and involves manipulating images on a video display with the purpose of entertainment.

 In 1940 at the 1939 New York World’s Fair the Nimatron was presented, it allowed visitors to play the game of Nim on a computer but it didn’t use a screen and thus doesn’t fit some definitions of video games.